Thelma & Louise

-Thelma & Louise is a 1991 American film directed by Ridley Scott and written by Callie Khouri.
-The film has elements of multiple genres and has been described as a drama, adventure or road movie with elements of a romantic comedy.
-It stars Susan Sarandon as Louise and Geena Davis as Thelma, two friends who embark on a road trip that ends up in unforeseen circumstances.
+Thelma & Louise is a 1991 American buddy comedy-drama film directed by Ridley Scott and written by Callie Khouri.
+The film stars Geena Davis and Susan Sarandon as Thelma and Louise, two friends who embark on a road trip that ends up in unforeseen circumstances.
+The supporting cast includes Harvey Keitel, Michael Madsen, Christopher McDonald, and Brad Pitt.
 Filming took place in California and Utah from June to August 1990.
-The supporting cast include Harvey Keitel, Michael Madsen, Christopher McDonald, and Brad Pitt in one of his first major film roles.

-The film was a critical and commercial success, receiving six Academy Award nominations and winning for Best Original Screenplay.
+Following its premiere at the 44th Cannes Film Festival on May 20, 1991, Thelma & Louise was theatrically released in the United States on May 24.
+It became a critical and commercial success, receiving six nominations at the 64th Academy Awards, with Khouri winning Best Original Screenplay.
 Scott was nominated for Best Director, and both Sarandon and Davis were nominated for Best Actress.
-To date, this is the most recent film to have two actors nominated in the same category for either Best Actor or Best Actress.
-It influenced other films and artistic works and became a landmark of feminist film.

-In 2016, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".
+Thelma & Louise has influenced other artistic works, and became a landmark of feminist film.
+In 2006, the American Film Institute ranked it 78th on its list of most inspiring films.
+In 2016, the Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".